 The trajectory of the final three hours of his life was as singular as the trajectory of the first forty-one years of his life.
 Alfred S. Hayne was born in London in 1849.
 He attended Eton College, famous for producing poets and prime ministers, not railroad men of the wild West.
 Nonetheless, by 1879 Al Hayne was in Texas and workin’ on the railroad.

 As a railroad civil engineer, Hayne was a rambler, as restless as a switch engine, more an at-large citizen of the state than a resident of any particular city for very long.
-But at the Texas Spring Palace (see Part 1) on the night of May 30, 1890, for a dozen or so people he had probably had never met before, peripatetic Al Hayne was in the right place at the right time.
-(Photo courtesy of retired Fort Worth police sergeant Kevin Foster.)
+But at the Texas Spring Palace exhibition (see Part 1) on the night of May 30, 1890, for a dozen or so people he had probably had never met before, peripatetic Al Hayne was in the right place at the right time.
+(Photo courtesy of retired Fort Worth police sergeant and historian Kevin Foster.)

 Al Hayne had come to America in the early 1870s.
 Soon his personal compass needle pointed him westward: Kansas and Arkansas by 1873, Texas by 1879.
 As railroads expanded across Texas in the 1880s Hayne designed bridges and performed hydraulic work for Texas & Pacific Railway, Fort Worth & Denver City, Santa Fe.
 (The “colonel” title in the top clip is probably just a nickname.)
 Clips are from the October 30, 1887 and January 7, 1888 Gazette.

 On March 14, 1888 Hayne was at Folsom, New Mexico—with railroad ramrod General Grenville Dodge—when the Fort Worth & Denver City railway completed its track between its two namesake cities.
 Service from Fort Worth through the Panhandle to Denver began April 1.
 B. B. Paddock’s tarantula map had another leg.
 Clip is from the March 15 Gazette.